djav1985/v-gpt-qdrant-api/README.md

 - POST `/collections/`: Create or delete collections in Qdrant.
 - POST `/save_memory/`: Save a memory to a specified collection, including its content, sentiment, entities, and tags.
 - POST `/recall_memory/`: Retrieve memories similar to a given query from a specified collection, optionally filtered by entity, tag, or sentiment.
+- POST `/v1/embeddings/`: OpenAI Drop in replacement for embeddings.
+Usesnomic-ai/nomic-embed-text-v1.5 with dimensions of 768.
+Will run fast on low-end boxes.

 ### Usage